Our blog guide will give you all the information you need to start your blog and make it successful.

-How much do you pay for broadband internet subscription in your area anyway?
+How much do you pay for broadband internet subscriptions in your area anyway?
 How much are you paying for electricity?
-How much of work hours did you dedicate to keeping the blog active?
+How many work hours did you dedicate to keeping the blog active?

 Sorry, the return on investment is terrible because you’re not going to make any serious money from that blog of yours.

 2. Get your hands dirty

 To make good money from blogging, you must know what people are regularly searching on Google and other search engines.

 Learn about those things and start a blog about it, stop getting fooled around by the idea of writing about what you love doing.